jimena-calderon/pediatric-laparoscopy-simulator/3D Model/README.md

 # Simulator construction parts
-Here, you can access the models developed to build the simulator.
+Here, you can access to the models developed to build the simulator.
 The piece called "abdomen" contains the edited abdominal anatomical structure of a 7 year old child.
 This piece has been drilled through the entire surface to allow the entry of training tools.
 These holes have been positioned in order to provide access to different organs to facilitate the application to various surgical specialties as shown in Figure 1.
 On the inner surface of this structure, LED lights can be placed to improve vision in training.

 <p align="center">
   <img src="Images/Hole Positioning.png" width="320" height="450">